 CLICK HERE TO APPLY for the Field Trip Teaching Volunteer or Intern (Boulder and Longmont) position.

-AFTER-SCHOOL TEACHING VOLUNTEER OR INTERN (Boulder, Lafayette, and Longmont)
+AFTER SCHOOL TEACHING VOLUNTEER OR INTERN (Boulder, Lafayette, and Longmont)

-Support Thorne’s educators as an After-School Program Volunteer or Intern by helping to facilitate fun, hands-on, place-based learning activities to connect students to nature in their schoolyards.
+Support Thorne’s educators as an After School Program Volunteer or Intern by helping to facilitate fun, hands-on, place-based learning activities to connect students to nature in their schoolyards.
 Volunteers and Interns will work with Thorne Staff at a school on Mondays, Tuesdays, Wednesdays, or Thursdays at a school in Boulder, Lafayette, Longmont, or Broomfield.
 Programs run for 12 weeks in Fall (September-December) and Spring (February-May), with program hours from 2:30-4:30pm or 3:30-5:30pm.
 To apply, fill out an online Volunteer Application.

 ADMINISTRATIVE AND MARKETING VOLUNTEER OR INTERN

-SUMMER CAMP FIELD ASSISTANT INTERNSHIP
+SUMMER CAMP EDUCATION & ADMINISTRATION INTERNSHIP

 Thorne Nature Experience is seeking enthusiastic, outdoorsy individuals who want to gain experience with a local, nonprofit organization.
-Volunteers will spend their day (8:15am-2:45pm) outdoors assisting an Instructor with a group of campers as they explore natural areas and parks around Boulder, Littleton, Longmont, or Louisville.
-Camps visit a different location each day learning about various topics including survival skills, yoga, Colorado ecology, photography, fishing, and more!
+Volunteers will spend their day (8:15am-2:45pm) outdoors assisting an Instructor with a group of campers as they explore natural areas and parks around Boulder, Littleton, Longmont, or Lafayette.
+Camps visit a different location each day learning about various topics including survival skills, Colorado ecology, photography, fishing, and more!
 Campers range in age from 3-15 years old.
 Teaching Assistants must be at least 16 years old.
 Volunteers can sign up for just one week, or spend all eleven weeks of summer outside exploring with Thorne!

 STUDENT TEACHING ASSISTANT – No Positions Available in 2020

 Thorne Nature Experience is seeking enthusiastic, outdoorsy individuals who want to gain experience with a local, nonprofit organization.
 Volunteers will spend their day (8:15am-2:45pm) outdoors assisting an Instructor with a group of campers as they explore natural areas and parks.
-Campers hike around natural areas learning about various topics including animals, art, camping, and more!
+Campers hike around exploring natural areas learning about various topics including animals, art, camping, and more!
 STA’s are between 13-15 years old and might work with campers ranging in age from 5-8 years old.
 Volunteers can sign up for just one week, or spend all eleven weeks of summer outside exploring with Thorne!
 Previous experience as a Thorne camper is preferred to be a STA.